-Applications for district designation system have posted.
-See below for cohort specific applications and instructions.
-A webinar of how to complete the system application is available.
+Applications for the district designation system have posted.
+See below for cohort-specific applications and instructions.
+A webinar on how to complete the system application is available.

 - New: System application - Cohort A (updated 4/22/20 with minor formatting edits, do not need to re-download this version)